-Factor D' for FY 2017-2018 is based on the SFY 2014-15 costs used for completion of the 372 report.
-It represents the average per participant non-waiver state plan service costs for SFY 2014-15.
-It is based upon 2014-15 expenses paid through 06/30/2016 with a projection factor.
+Factor D' for FY 2019-2020 is based on the FY 2019-2020 costs used for completion of the 372 report.
+It represents the average per participant non-waiver state plan service costs for FY 2019-2020.
+Factor D' remains less than Factor G' as consumers with less medical needs continue to transition into the community waiver program.